 He has lectured in criminology and criminal justice at the University of Manitoba and the University of Winnipeg.
 He continues to publish in areas of incarceration, genocidal carcerality, critical issues in media, justice, and security studies, the exploitation of human-animal relations, and the broader politics of judicial reasoning.
 With Richard Jochelson, he has recently co-authored Criminal Law and Precrime: Legal Studies in Canadian Punishment and Surveillance in Anticipation of Criminal Guilt (2018, Routledge) as well as co-edited the forthcoming anthology Sexual Regulation and the Law: A Canadian Perspective (Demeter Press, 2019).

-Dr. Rebecca Jaremko Bromwich is the Manager for Diversity and Inclusion at Gowling WLG.
-She was Program Director for the Graduate Diploma in Conflict Resolution program at Carleton, and has also taught courses relating to criminal law and the criminal justice system.
-Dr. Bromwich is also an Assistant Crown Attorney with the Ministry of the Attorney General in Ottawa.
+Dr. Rebecca Jaremko Bromwich worked as a Program Director for the Graduate Diploma in Conflict Resolution program at Carleton, and has also taught courses relating to criminal law and the criminal justice system.
+Dr. Bromwich was also an Assistant Crown Attorney with the Ministry of the Attorney General in Ottawa.
 Rebecca received her Ph.D. in 2015 from the Carleton University Department of Law and Legal Studies, making history as the first ever graduate of that program.
 She is a member of the Alternative Dispute Resolution Institute of Ontario (ADRIO) and has a Certificate from the Program on Negotiation Master Class at Harvard University (2017).
 Rebecca also has an LL.M. and LL.B., received from Queen’s University in 2002 and 2001 respectively, and holds a Graduate Certificate in Women’s Studies from the University of Cincinnati.
 Prior to taking on her current role as full time faculty at Carleton, Rebecca taught for several years at the University of Ottawa’s Faculty of Law.
 Rebecca has also taught at the University of Western Ontario’s Faculty of Law, and at the University of Cincinnati in the Faculty of Arts and Sciences.
 She writes columns for the Lawyers Weekly and has authored and co-authored several legal textbooks for students and legal system practitioners.
 She started at large, full-service firm, doing a wide range of litigation work, including criminal defense.
 She also worked for six years as Staff Lawyer, Law Reform and Equality, to the Canadian Bar Association, then as a Policy Counsel with the Federation of Law Societies of Canada.

 Dr. Kjell Anderson is a jurist and social scientist specialised in the study of human rights, mass violence, and mass atrocities.
 He is the author of Perpetrating Genocide: A Criminological Account (Routledge 2019),and the forthcoming volumes The Dilemma of Dominic Ongwen: From Child Abductee to War Criminal (Rutgers University Press, 2020); and Approaching Perpetrators: Insights on Ethics, Methods, and Theory (University of Wisconsin Press, 2020).